nghenglim/nghenglim/_posts/2015-5-30-Coursera-course-review-from-nand-to-tetris.md

 - I did not do the assignment of this course, as it needs to install a software that chrome thinks that it is harmful.
 - This course require no hardware to start, it uses a software program to simulate and to write a logic gate.
 From the logic gates we build a 16 bits pc.
-  - Nowadays, we are not building a computer from a computer.
+  - Nowadays, we are building a computer from a computer.
 - There are no part 2 yet, the book "From Nand to Tetris" should contain from assembly to tetris part.